lauracondon/pands-problem-sheet/README.md

 Next it finds a more exact approximation of the square root by using Newton's Method.
 It does this by taking the approximate square root and adding the input 'x' divided by the approximate square root to it.
 This is then multiplied by 0.5 and stored in the variable 'better'.

-With Newton's Method, the more times you run it the more exact the approxmimation gets.
-You could use iteration to apply it over and over, however, you'd have to guess at the number of times to apply it.Eventually with Newton's Method, it will reach a point where the current appoximation is the same as the previous one - at which point you can stop applying it.
+With Newton's Method, the more times you run it the more exact the approximation gets.
+You could use iteration to apply it over and over, however, you'd have to guess at the number of times to apply it.
+Eventually, with Newton's Method, it will reach a point where the current approximation is the same as the previous one - at which point you can stop applying it.

 This program uses a while loop to do this.
 While the 'better' variable does not equal the 'approx' variable, it will continue to apply Newton's Method.
 Once they do equal each other, the loop ends.

 Now that the function has been defined, it can be applied to the user's input and the output can then be displayed.
 Here a combination of a while loop with a try-except statement is used to catch input errors.
-If a user mistakenly enters a string or enters a negative number, it will display a relevant error message and prompt them again to enter a positive number.
+If a user mistakenly enters a string or enters a negative number, it will display a relevant error message and prompt them until they enter a positive number.

 ### References: